-Product safety recalls have cost billions over the last five years, spanning over many sectors, not only unique to the food and beverage industry.
-Alarmingly, it is more than just back luck.
-Industry reports show record spikes of food and product recalls, showing the problem is likely a result of poor training, poor controls, a lack of accountability, or worse — a subpar organisational safety culture.
+Product recalls have cost billions over the last five years, spanning over many sectors, not only unique to the food and beverage industry.
+Alarmingly, it is more than just bad luck.
+Industry reports show record spikes of food and product recalls, highlighting the problem is likely a result of poor training, poor control, a lack of accountability, or worse — a subpar organisational safety culture.

 Failing to keep foods at the correct temperature

 A recent report still finds that food businesses are failing in managing basic temperature controls.
 Storing, moving or displaying foods at unsafe temperatures can encourage pathogens already present in some foods to grow, with potentially deadly consequences.
-This results in major penalties and product safety recalls
+This results in major penalties and product recall.

 Cross-contamination can introduce pathogens like salmonella and E. coli onto ready-to-eat products or undeclared allergens like nuts or shellfish.
+This can lead to diseases such as the recent coronavirus outbreak in Australia.
 Many businesses have been fined thousands of dollars for storing, moving or displaying raw meat, poultry, seafood or eggs alongside ready-to-eat foods.
 This can be easily avoided with correct barrier proofing, storage controls, adequate cleaning and training.

 The consequences of mislabelling food can be fatal.
 Recently, a child in Australia had an anaphylactic reaction after consuming a drink that was wrongly labelled “dairy-free”.
 Incorrect food labels can impact the accuracy of expiry dates too as these foods can have increased pathogens or can form toxins, rendering it unsafe to eat, all incidents involving severe penalties not limited to recalls.